Chasing Truth: Chapter 11

 Tyler held her closer and his smile didn’t quite reach his eyes.
 “Oh I know exactly how lucky I am.
 She’s my good luck charm.”

 Tyler hesitated and Mari frowned as the two men locked eyes.
 Tension coated the moment.
-Tyler slapped his hand into Sam’s and shook it without letting go of her.
+Tyler slapped his hand into Damon’s and shook it without letting go of her.

 “I certainly did and it’s made me give some thought to sticking around for a little bit.
 We’ve still got some vacation time.
 Thanks for the good time, sweetheart.
 I’ll see you around.”